mikhail-tsir/cs348project/README.md

   * This feature is implemented in `app/decorators.py`
 * A very nice UI.
 * Arguably log in and sign up are 2 different features (they require completely different SQL queries) so we really have 4 core features in addition to these bonus ones :)
+* Multi-user access control (see report and video demo for details)
+* Security features (see report and video demo for details)